shopware-vagrant/shopware-vagrant/README.md

 - Git ships no complete dump.
 Deltas needs to de applied.

 #### Is Windows supported as host?
 - No!
-A lot stuff could go wrong ant, nfs, bash script.
+A lot stuff could go wrong including bash script, nfs.

 #### How to debug vagrant and puppet?
 - Enable puppetDebug in Configuration.yaml and vagrant supports argument --debug (a lot of output).